PhantomMike/100-days-of-code/log.md

+## Day 63: June 3, 2017

+**Today's Progress:** Did Relative Measurements section fo codecademy Responsive Deisgn course.

+**Thoughts:** Working through a new codecademy course, the next one recommended which is called Responsive Design.
+Will do this and possiblyk a few more recommended courses on codecademy before going back to FCC to work on projects.

 ## Day 62: June 1, 2017

 **Today's Progress:** Solved codecademy code challenge of the week (no. 6 - word xform) - tougher than expected!